aaronverber/k8-website/content/en/docs/tutorials/configuration/configure-redis-using-configmap.md

 EOF
 ```

-2. Save the file as "example-redis-config.yaml".

 ## Step 2: Create a new Redis instance

-1. Open a terminal and navigate to the same directory as your example YAML file.

-2. Use the following commands in the terminal to apply the example ConfigMap and build a Redis pod from a sample manifest.
+Run the following commands to apply the example ConfigMap and build a Redis pod from a sample manifest.

 ```shell
 kubectl apply -f example-redis-config.yaml